Game and Tournament Rules

 • Only American Softball Association (ASA) approved bats are allowed.

 • Each batter is allowed three (3) pitches thrown by a pitcher from his or her own team.
 If the hitter fouls off the third pitch, another pitch is allowed.
 There is no limit to the number of third-pitch foul balls.
 The batter is out after 3 pitches unless the ball is put in play or fouled off.
+No “quick pitches” – A pitcher (who represents the batting team) must heed any defensive request for “time out” and not pitch, or the pitch and any hit may be declared a dead ball, in the umpire’s sole discretion, and not counted toward the batter’s 3 pitches.

 • Pitchers shall position themselves within 5 feet to the left or right of the center of the infield, as indicated by the position of the pitching rubber.
 The pitcher’s distance from home plate is in his or her own discretion.
-For pitcher safety, pitchers may choose to position themselves behind L-screens.
-Any ball hitting any part of the L-screen is a dead ball and the pitch shall not count toward the 3 pitches allowed the batter.
+For pitcher safety, pitchers may choose to position themselves behind screens.
+Any ball hitting any part of the screen is a dead ball and the pitch shall not count toward the 3 pitches allowed the batter.
 Any batted ball hitting the pitcher is a foul ball.

 Ground Rules: Balls In & Out Of Play, Balls Over Fence